Navigation

 Uses

+The heaving line knot can also be used at the end of a messenger line.
 A messenger line is a rope that’s often used as a pilot line for a hawser.
 This can be particularly useful for towing, or for pulling heavy ropes.

-It’s also a good knot to use if you need to store your rope.
+The heaving line knot is a good knot to use if you need to store your rope.
 By tying this knot, you can compress your line down into a tidy package that can be easily stowed away.

 Heaving Line Knots come in different sizes and there’s no right or wrong way to tie some of them.
 For our example, the actual number of turns taken is optional, and won’t directly affect the ability of the knot to do its job, however, if you want something heavier, simply add more turns.